Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: Results

 \section{Results}

-One of our major aims is to study the dynamics and the stationary distribution of $(C_{n}(t))_{t \geq 0}$.
-The typed ALG is the appropriate genealogical structure for this.
-Since it results from the untyped one by superposition of a Poisson point process that lays down innovations at rate $\mu$ on every line, and every innovation on the tree is passed on to the sample by construction, the crucial quantity is the tree length $L_{n}$ of \eqref{Ln_in_path-integral}.
-(Indeed, since we consider $t \to \infty$, the relevant tree length is $\lim_{\tau \to \infty}L_n(\tau)$.)
+The typed ALG is the appropriate genealogical structure to study the dynamics and the stationary distribution of $(C_{n}(t))_{t \geq 0}$.
+Since the typed ALG results from the untyped one by superposition of a Poisson point process that lays down innovations at rate $\mu$ on every line, and every innovation on the genealogy is passed on to the sample, the crucial quantity is the length of the genealogy, $L_n$ of \eqref{Ln_in_path-integral}.
 By the genealogical picture,

-that is, $C_{n}$ follows the Poisson distribution with random parameter $\mu L_{n}$.
-Here and in what follows (and in line with the standard monographs \citep{Durrett2008,Wakeley2009} in mathematical population genetics and coalescent theory), we let the genealogical picture speak for itself.
-Our first goal now is to characterise the distribution of $C_n$ by calculating moments of $C_{n}$ of any order.